sodiqadewole/my_website-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sodiq Adewole is a machine learning scientist at Microsoft and an adjunct professor of data science at the University of Virginia School of Data Science.
+Dr. Adewole is a machine learning scientist at Microsoft and an adjunct professor of data science at the University of Virginia School of Data Science.
 His research interests include Deep Representation Learning, Multi-modal Representation Learning, Reinforcement Learning, Artificial Intelligence, Edge Computing.
 {style="text-align: justify;"}